Recap of Supernatural Season 9, Episode 04

 - There's No Place Like Home: Sam quotes this word-for-word at the end.

-- Tin Man: Dorothy apparently kept around Tin Man's head, which looked to be made out of Steampunk, for some reason.
+- Tin Man: Dorothy apparently kept the Tin Man's head, which looks very Steampunk, for some reason.

 - Took a Level in Badass: Charlie's gone on a couple of solo hunts since her last encounter with the Winchesters, though she insists she only took out one teenage vampire and a ghost.
 She levels up again in the course of the episode.